BarryDigby/Youth-Academy/chapters/Introduction.md

 ***

 **Note**: This course is designed so you get hands on experience in handling datasets and coding.
-I will **not** ask you to write out answers, or learn off definitions (like the ancient methods used in the leaving cert).
-If you are curious about a topic or piece of code, first try to google the topic yourself and explore further.
-Alternatively, reach out to me with questions.
+I will **not** ask you to write out answers, or learn off definitions.
+If you want to explore a topic further, feel free to reach out to me via email.

 </exercise>